dreamgrove/dreamgrove/content/balance/Raidbots-Guide.md

 external_buffs.power_infusion="10/210"
 ```

-Replace 10/210 with the timers that you want to sim with for the specific external.
+<br>Replace 10/210 with the timers that you want to sim with for the specific external.
-Use the copy line if you want to see the difference between no external and with external in advanced.
+<br>Use the copy line if you want to see the difference between no external and with external in advanced.
-replace power_infusion with the external that you want like in the wiki link.
+<br>replace power_infusion with the external that you want like in the wiki link.

 ### For simming all Theotar Teas in advanced.
 The default is a combination of all four.